Differences between NI and GB licences

 If your appearance has changed since your existing photo was taken, or you are applying for a new full period licence, for example an optional renewal rather than a duplicate, you must provide a new photograph which you may need to have certified.

-For more information on this and identity documents, please see the link below:
+For more information on identity documents and photographs, please see the link below:

 Driving before your licence arrives

 Once the DVA has received your valid application, you can drive before you receive your licence as long as you:

 - have held a Northern Ireland or Great Britain licence issued since 1 January 1976 or another exchangeable licence – explained at the following link: Driving on licences from Great Britain, Jersey, Guernsey, Isle of Man, Gibraltar or Designated Countries

 - have made a qualifying application for a licence

 - aren't disqualified from driving

 - haven't been refused a licence for medical reasons or for not complying with medical enquiries

 - wouldn't be refused a licence for medical reasons (if in doubt, check with your doctor)

 - keep to any special conditions which apply to the licence

 If you find your driving licence after requesting or receiving your new replacement licence, return the old licence to DVA with a brief explanatory note as it is no longer valid.

 When to expect your licence

 DVA aims to deliver your licence within three weeks of receiving a completed application, but this turnaround time may be longer during the busy summer period or if your health or personal details have to be checked.
 Allow at least four weeks for your driving licence to arrive before contacting the DVA.